Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Non-deformed dynamics of black hole interior

 \section{Non-deformed dynamics of black hole interior}

 Choosing an appropriate lapse function in \eqref{eq:H-class-N} allows for the simplification of the Hamiltonian, aiming to make the resulting equations of motion more manageable when solving them.
-The choice of \(N(T)\) is flexible and can be adjusted according to the needs of the studied physical situation.
 There are several possible choices for $N$, for example, in \cite{Ashtekar, Corichi:2015xia, Modesto}, the following one was considered

 The reason for this choice is because the equations of motion obtained for the pair $(c,\ p_c)$ decouple from those obtained for the pair $(b,\ p_b)$.
-In \cite{Bosso}, the same lapse function \eqref{eq:Lapse_funct_corichi_bosso} is considered for a modified algebra inspired by GUP, which allows for the resolution of the black hole singularity.
+In \cite{Bosso}, the same lapse function \eqref{eq:Lapse_funct_corichi_bosso} is considered for a modified algebra inspired by the Generalized Uncertainty Principle (GUP), which allows for the resolution of the black hole singularity.
 Another choice of $N$ is found in \cite{Chiou:2008nm}, which takes the form

 This lapse function is chosen to study the dynamics of the Schwarzschild black hole in the context of loop quantum geometry.
 In this work, we choose another $N$ that allows us to obtain a simple Hamiltonian for quantization, the choice is